Introduction: Why API 598 Matters

 ---|---|---|---|---|---|

-Shell Test | Body/bonnet integrity | Open | Water | 1.5x MAWP @ 38°C (100°F) | ≥NPS 2: 60s |
+Shell Test | Body/Bonnet | Open | Water | 1.5x MAWP @ 38°C (100°F) | ≥NPS 2: 60s |

-Backseat Test | Stem/bonnet seal (if applicable) | Open | Water/Gas (Low) | 1.1x MAWP @ 38°C (100°F) | = Shell Test |
+Backseat Test | The Backside Stem Bonnet Seal (If Used) | Open | Water/Gas (Low) | 1.1x MAWP @ 38°C (100°F) | = Shell Test |

-High-Pressure Seat Test | Primary sealing performance | Closed | Water (Liquid valves) | 1.1x MAWP @ 38°C (100°F) | NPS 4+: 60s |
+High Pressure Seat Test | Primary Sealing Closure | Closed | Water (Liquid valves) | 1.1x MAWP @ 38°C (100°F) | NPS 4+: 60s |

-Low-Pressure Seat Test | Gas sealing verification | Closed | Air/Nitrogen | 0.5–0.7 MPa (6–8 bar) | = High-Pressure |
+Low Pressure Seat Test | Gas sealing verification | Closed | Air/Nitrogen | 0.5–0.7 MPa (6–8 bar) | = High-Pressure |

-DBB Test | Dual isolation & bleed function | Closed | Water/Gas | Per Seat Test | Per Seat Test |
+DBB Test | Dual Isolation & Bleed function | Closed | Water/Gas | Per Seat Test | Per Seat Test |

 Leakage Acceptance Criteria